olofd/dotNeTS/README.md

 And **YES** right now, this library uses uppercase for methods, something that is frowned upon in javascript-world.
 I know about the dangers with the new-operator and binding this to global-object.
 But my defence is that dotNeTS soon will compile to two seperate libraries one with uppercase(.NET-ish) and one that passes jslint.
-And also that if you use typescript, it helps you avoid the new and this-pitfalls (some atleast).
+And also, if you use typescript, it helps you avoid the new and this-pitfalls (some atleast).
 At the end of the day, you still need to know what you´re doing.